John J. Mack: Credit Suisse

-Six months later, in June 2001, Mack was hired as CEO of Credit Suisse, then known as Credit Suisse First Boston (CSFB).
+Six months later, in June 2001, Mack was hired as CEO of Credit Suisse, then known as Credit Suisse First Boston (CSFB) after then CEO Allen Wheat was ousted after a series of probes regarding IPO allocations.
+At the time Mack took over as CEO, CSFB was a leading underwriter for IPOs, mainly in the Technology sector but was bloated with high expenses, especially after purchasing the investment bank Donaldson, Lufkin & Jenrette for $11.5 billion in cash and stock in August 2000.
 Mack's time at Credit Suisse was marked by much restructuring and by compliances issues created by Frank Quattrone's Technology Group.